aymenabid-lab/evaluation-AI-Healthcare-competition-TWESD2024/README.md

 This repository contains an example of Python evaluation code for the Challenge, an is not obligation to use it.

 The `evaluate_model` script can be used to evaluate the outputs of your models using the evaluation metric that is described on the [Desciption document](https://docs.google.com/document/d/e/2PACX-1vT1lRtUdm_A_kvCX_LcxFRBRwQljDLel1ufxht4HHkjNNN77RvsVhT4bILPl_kfIbp-Y5o1ClSHURnJ/pub) for the 2024 Challenge.
-This script reports multiple evaluation metrics, so check the scoring section of "Smart Healthcare TWESD competiton Description" document, to see how we evaluate and rank your models.
+This script reports multiple evaluation metrics, so check the scoring section of [Desciption document](https://docs.google.com/document/d/e/2PACX-1vT1lRtUdm_A_kvCX_LcxFRBRwQljDLel1ufxht4HHkjNNN77RvsVhT4bILPl_kfIbp-Y5o1ClSHURnJ/pub), to see how we evaluate and rank your models.

 ## Python